Ouranosinc/cookiecutter-pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

     # To simply test that the docs pass build checks
     $ tox -e docs

+#.
+Once your Pull Request has been accepted and merged to the ``main`` branch, several automated workflows will be triggered:

+    - The ``bump-version.yml`` workflow will automatically bump the patch version when pull requests are pushed to the ``main`` branch on GitHub. **It is not necessary to manually bump the version in your branch when merging (non-release) pull requests.**
+    - `ReadTheDocs` will automatically build the documentation and publish it to the `latest` branch of `{{ cookiecutter.project_slug }}` documentation website.
+    - If your branch is not a fork (ie: you are a maintainer), your branch will be automatically deleted.

+  You will have contributed your first changes to ``{{ cookiecutter.project_slug }}``!

 Pull Request Guidelines
 -----------------------

 Before you submit a pull request, check that it meets these guidelines:

 #.
-The pull request should include tests.
+The pull request should include tests and should aim to provide `code coverage <https://en.wikipedia.org/wiki/Code_coverage>`_ all new lines of code.
+You can use the ``--cov-report html --cov {{ cookiecutter.project_slug }}`` flags during the call to ``pytest`` to generate an HTML report and analyse the current test coverage.

 #.
-If the pull request adds functionality, the docs should be updated.
+If the pull request adds functionality, the docs should also be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in ``README.rst``.

 #.
 The pull request should work for Python 3.8, 3.9, 3.10, and 3.11.
 Check that the tests pass for all supported Python versions.